-Seawater is provided to the livewell by a 12-volt circulating pump.
+Sea water is provided to the livewell by a 12-volt circulating pump.
 This pump is designed to carry a constant flow of water to the livewell.
-The pump is activated by the livewell switch on the helm.
+The pump is activated by the livewell switch in the cockpit.
 An overflow built into the livewell automatically controls the water level in the livewell.
 Always turn the pump off at the switch panel when the livewell is not in use.